wstalcup/wstalcup.github.io/Chapter-11-Roadside-Meetings.md

 She paused, gnawing on a lip for a moment before continuing, “Not merchants ourselves, just travelling with merchants.
 Granite, Marrow, and I were – lucky enough to get away.”
 There was a pause there, some detail she didn’t want to reveal, but Sycamore had hardly told her all the details of his story, so he would not press.
 “It was a rough time getting away, and we feared pursuit, so we fled down the road back towards Whitebrook.
 Days later, we happened upon you.
 It’s a lucky thing, too.
 I’m not sure how much further we could have gone without a meal.”

 Sycamore grunted understanding, not knowing how to respond.
 Her expression had clouded with distraction, memories of the harshness of reality.
 Sycamore understood.
-Recounting what the raid on the village brought him back to uncomfortable places, with the smell of ash and blood, the look of a man, dead by his hand.
+Recounting the raid on the village brought him back to uncomfortable places, the smell of ash and blood, the look of a man, dead by his hand.
 They finished their chore in silence.

 ----